 Why study with LLS? - More than just a course!
 Work Experience Students will be supported to gain 1000 hours work experience over the duration of the course.
 The first placement will be generic in local primary schools, Welshpool PE dept and Powys sport development.
 The Second placement will be specific to the career path of the student, for example, if your career goal is to be physiotherapist then your placement will be with a physiotherapist.
 These 1000 hours are golden in developing employment ready skills and helping students' CVs jump to the top of the pile.
 LLS Professional Networking & Global Coaching Students take advantage of LLS' large and varied sporting network.
 LLS has regular guest speakers and are official partners with various large global coaching companies.
 The LLS Global Coaching Conference offers Year 13 students, as they reach the end of their course, to a chance to secure various paid coaching opportunities across the world to locations such as USA, Finland, Tenerife, Qatar and Canada.
 New this year is the opportunity to continue your studies abroad for a 2 week period in Tenerife, getting experience in Spanish sports clubs and schools.
 Unique Experiences:

-Once part of the LLS team students experience -

-- Regular team building events

-- Travel to international destinations, such as Madrid and Tenerife

-- USA Scholarship trails
+Once part of the LLS team students experience - - Regular team building events - Travel to international destinations, such as Madrid and Tenerife - USA Scholarship trails

+Career Pathway - Where does the course lead to?
 University The vast majority of our students access University after the two year BTEC Level 3 Extended Diploma in Sport (Development, Coaching and Fitness).
 The highest grades on this course, DDD calculates to 168 UCAS points and is the equivalent to AAA at A level.
+Career jobs Many LLS students become PE teachers, physiotherapist, personal trainers, elite strength & conditioning coaches and global sports coaches.
+Apprenticeships University is not for everyone, LLS can help support course graduates in gaining sports coaching apprenticeships.
+Scholarships Gifted and talented sports students may take the opportunity for funded Scholarships at universities in the USA.